Dissertation Thesis

 Supervisor: Mgr.
 Martin Bartošík, Ph.D.

 Detection of tumor biomarkers is essential for early diagnostics of cancer, since it helps to decrease mortality and high cost associated with late treatment, and is also highly beneficial when monitoring response to therapy or possibility of relapse.
-In recent years, various analytical methods based on electrochemical (EC) or electrochemiluminescence (ECL) detection have been reported.
-These methods have a great potential to replace standard methods which are often expensive, time-consuming, and complicated; hence, there is an urgent need to develop an affordable, simple and rapid EC or ECL bioassays/biosensors for analysis of tumor biomarkers.
+In recent years, various analytical methods based on electrochemical (EC) detection have been reported.
+These methods have a great potential to replace standard methods which are often expensive, time-consuming, and complicated; hence, there is an urgent need to develop an affordable, simple and rapid EC bioassays/biosensors for analysis of tumor biomarkers.
 The aim of this doctoral thesis is to develop and optimize bioassays for the detection of such biomarkers, mostly based on nucleic acids, i.e. DNA and RNA.
-Here is the list of selected topics anticipated to be studied in this doctoral thesis: (a) Analysis of DNA mutations in important oncogenes or tumor suppressor genes, implicated in cancer, (b) Analysis of upregulated non-coding RNAs, especially microRNAs and long non-coding RNAs, which play a major role in the carcinogenesis process, (c) Analysis of DNA methylation as an important epigenetic modification, (d) Application of novel amplification techniques for detection of ultralow levels of nucleic acids, (e) Determination of circulating nucleic acids in body fluids for non-invasive diagnostics, or (f) other similar topics depending on the laboratory needs.
+The EC readout will be coupled to isothermal amplification techniques, such as LAMP, RPA or RCA, which rapidly amplify nucleic acids at constant temperatures to improve sensitivity and specificity of detection.
+Here is the list of selected topics anticipated to be studied in this doctoral thesis: (a) Analysis of DNA mutations in important oncogenes or tumor suppressor genes, implicated in cancer, (b) Analysis of epigenetic modifications, e.g. DNA methylation or upregulated non-coding RNAs, especially microRNAs and long non-coding RNAs, which play a major role in the carcinogenesis process, (c) Application of novel amplification techniques for detection of ultralow levels of nucleic acids, (d) Determination of circulating nucleic acids in body fluids for non-invasive diagnostics, or (e) other similar topics depending on the laboratory needs.
+These may include but are not limited to development of similar bioassays utilizing electrochemiluminescent (ECL) readout on electrode chips as another promising alternative, or application of third-generation Nanopore sequencing technology.
 The developed bioassays will be applied to biological and clinical samples and validated with standard methods.
 The work will be carried out in the Laboratory of Bioelectrochemistry at RECAMO, which is a part of the Masaryk Memorial Cancer Institute.

 Supervisor